aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/data-labeling/_index.md

 ```

 ## Advanced Data Labeling Techniques

-Explore advanced techniques like adding hyperlinks, inserting images, and using formulas within labels to make your spreadsheet interactive and dynamic.
+Take your spreadsheets to the next level by embedding hyperlinks, pictures, and formulas within labels.

 ```java
 // Adding a hyperlink to a cell